Zytronium/soundCanvas/README.md

 SOFTWARE.

 ## Grading Components
- 1. Our Website is responsive (bootstrap)
+ 1. Our Website is responsive (Bootstrap).
  2. Our website uses CSS and Bootstrap.
  3. We have SEO.
- 4. We have Javascript engine for the sounds.
+ 4. We have a JavaScript engine for the sounds.